Castle Perilous (series)

 The Castle Perilous series is a fantasy adventure series of novels written by John DeChancie, starting with the eponymous Castle Perilous in 1988.
 The most recent novel, The Pirates of Perilous was published in 2015, 19 years after the previous novel, Bride of the Castle.

 Summary

 The Castle Perilous series revolves around Castle Perilous (the name is drawn from the Siege Perilous of Arthurian fable), whose lord is Incarnadine, a sorcerer.
-144,000 doors (or "aspects") of the Castle each lead to another parallel universe.
+144,000 doors (or "aspects") of the Castle each lead to other parallel universes.
 Some of these dimensions are magical, while others have little or no magic; one of the latter is Earth.
-Those who find themselves at the Castle often stay to become residents, and (to their surprise) develop a magical power of their own.
+Those who find themselves at the Castle often stay to become Guests, and (to their surprise) develop a magical power of their own.
 This gift is apparently random, and can range from a minor telekinesis limited to lifting pencils to super-enhanced senses to teleportation to full conjuration of matter.